 - Learn as much as you can about the more significant objectives, strategies, and goals of your organization,

-- Constantly better your technical skills, study new programming languages, continuously ask your managers or mentors for constructive criticism, always learn as much as you can about engineering principles,
+- Constantly better your technical skills, study new programming languages, read books about software engineering, continuously ask your managers or mentors for constructive criticism, always learn as much as you can about engineering principles,

 - Participate in software engineering communities outside your organization; for instance, contribute to Open-Source projects.